mattshoe/stratify/README.md

 ```

 ### 3. Implement a `StratifySymbolProcessor`
-Extend `StratifySymbolProcessor` and implement the `strategies` list.
+Extend `StratifySymbolProcessor` and implement the `buildStrategies` method.

 ```kotlin
 class MyProcessor(